johove/HAN-powermeter/README.md

 # Han-power meter
-AMS powermeter interface

-  Norwegian AMS power meter sensor/adapter for MySensors and controllers like Domoticz
+ ## Norwegian AMS power meter sensor/adapter for MySensors and controllers like Domoticz

   This is a sensornode for Mysensor, it has a parser that read OBIS codes and meter data from the HAN port of a Norwegian Aidon power meter.
   The parser read the Norwegian HAM code specification - OBIS codes.